 -

 - Prepare your business case.
 This is a time-consuming process, which is one of the reasons why it is often watered down.
-However, this deep analysis into determining your current position, the issues you are looking to overcome and the quantified change to your organisation should you achieve what you wish to as a result of the solution you are looking for, is essential for you to be able to articulate, what you need from your suppliers.
+However, to articulate what you need from your suppliers, this deep analysis helps determine 1) your current position, 2) the issues you are looking to overcome and 3) the quantified change to your organisation should you achieve what you wish to as a result of the solution you are looking for.
 The end result is clarity of purpose.
-The process of drawing in all stakeholders in this process as part of the business case creation phase, also gives you an opportunity to start the campaign of achieving higher levels of buy-in from those whose support you’ll need, throughout the implementation phase and beyond.
+The process of drawing in all stakeholders in this process as part of the business case creation phase, also gives you an opportunity to cultivate higher levels of buy-in from those whose support you’ll need, throughout the implementation phase and beyond.

-- Clarity of communications.
+- Communicate with clarity.
 A clear and detailed business case gives you a better chance of explaining what you want and need from your supplier.
-However, whilst it is the supplier’s responsibility to ‘ask you the right questions’, you should do your best to make sure you have communicated your expectations as clearly as you can.
-The greater the lack of clarity, the more chance your supplier will fail to ask you the right questions and misunderstandings can start to emerge.
+However, whilst it is the supplier’s responsibility to ask you the ‘right questions’, you should do your best to make sure you have communicated your expectations as clearly as you can.
+The greater the lack of clarity, the more chance your supplier will fail to ask you crucial questions and misunderstandings can start to emerge.
 It is equally important to have clarity of communication between multiple teams on both sides involved in the sale, delivery and use of the solution.
-Time should be taken throughout to qualify that understanding to make sure that all parties are pulling in the same direction and understand roles, responsibilities and outcome expectations.
-Communication clarity also should extend to all written materials including the procurement documents and your contract as any ambiguity that creeps in risks the prospects of your relationship and the project as a whole.
+Take time throughout to qualify that understanding and make sure that all parties are pulling in the same direction and understand their roles, responsibilities and outcome expectations.
+Communication clarity also should extend to all written materials including the procurement documents and your contract.
+Any ambiguity that creeps in risks the prospects of your relationship and the project as a whole.

-- Talk about ‘what’ and never ‘how’.
-You know your organisation and your service/project/solution users far better than your supplier, so it can be tempting to share your thoughts on ‘how’ your supplier should go about structuring a best-fit solution for you and your users.
+- Talk about ‘what’, never ‘how’.
+You know your organisation and your service/project/solution users far better than your supplier.
+That makes it tempting to share your thoughts on ‘how’ your supplier should go about structuring a best-fit solution for you and your users.
 This would not be a good idea for two very important reasons.
 Firstly, your selection of the supplier was based on the specialist knowledge they bring; to start dictating the ‘how’, degrades their ability to employ that knowledge for your benefit.
-And secondly, an expert supplier has certain contractual duties to you (even if not written into the contract).
-You encroaching on ‘how’ will be likely to weaken your access to legal recourse should you need to call upon this in the future.
+Secondly, an expert supplier has certain contractual duties to you (even if not written into the contract).
+By encroaching on ‘how’ you will be likely to weaken your access to legal recourse should you need to call upon this in the future.

 - Understand your supplier’s ‘duty to warn’.
-Your supplier has a duty to initiate a light form of due diligence from the moment you start talking with them if they are classifiable as ‘experts’.
+If your supplier is classifiable as ‘experts’ they have a duty to initiate a light form of due diligence from the moment you start talking with them.
 The law requires them, under a ‘duty to warn’, to let you know: 1) what their advice covers, 2) what it does not cover, and 3) what the consequences will be to the project of their lack of coverage in those areas.
-They are also expected to 4) let you know when the information you’ve supplied them with is not clear or complete enough for them to make an informed judgement on.
+They are also expected to 4) let you know when the information you’ve supplied them is not clear or complete enough for them to make an informed judgement on it.
 Essentially, they are responsible for letting you know if they have all they need to give you best advice.
 Your understanding of this responsibility is important because it means that you can assess whether they are living up to their legal obligations and subtly guide them in this direction if they are not.
-Information gathered from intelligent questioning at this stage and or answers freely given as part of the supplier’s duty to you can inform greater clarity in your own due diligence.
+Information gathered from intelligent questioning at this stage and/or answers freely given as part of the supplier’s duty to you can inform greater clarity in your own due diligence.

 - Always favour ‘fair’ pricing over ‘lowball’ pricing.
 Overenthusiastic salespeople can often underestimate the work involved and overestimate their ability to deliver, offering you a ‘too good to be true’ price for their products/services.
-While you might not need to be told what this may result in, still too many are tempted by the lowest quote.
+While you might not need to be told what this may result in, it is still too easy to fall for the temptation of the lowest quote.
 Sometimes this may be the right answer, but only after you’ve also established that the price is fair, because if it’s not, then a struggling supplier is a disengaged supplier, a corner cutting supplier and a far more ‘likely to come back to renegotiate’ supplier.
 It is always preferable to pay a ‘fair’ price – that you have ascertained through adequate research.
 This ensures commitment, innovation and collaboration.
 A lowball price often sees cracks appearing in your relationship due to financial strains.
-Fairness should also extend beyond mere pricing and into the apportioning of risk (based on each party’s expertise), the responsibilities of the parties in the contract and the management of the project, all to promote greater commercial trust and collaboration rather than confrontation.
+Fairness should also extend beyond mere pricing into the apportioning of risk (based on each party’s expertise), the responsibilities of the parties in the contract and the management of the project, all to promote greater commercial trust and collaboration rather than confrontation.

-- Information analysis.
+- Analyse information.
 Once you have spoken with your bidding suppliers, stakeholders and so forth, you will have a far greater amount of data from which to ascertain for yourself whether the benefits outweigh the risks on this project and how, if at all, initial assessments of what’s required, or outcomes expected will need to be adjusted.